 BTA INSURANCE: AFFORDABLE PROTECTION FOR YOUR EMPLOYEES TRAVELING ON BUSINESS

-Employers will usually find that BTA coverage is very flexible, as many carriers allow the employer to tailor the coverage to the specific travel needs of their business.
-For example, an employer can decide whether they'd like to cover a traveling employee during just the ride or flight to their destination or the entire length of the trip.
-Another area that employers often want to customize is what employees are covered, as some employers may want the coverage to only apply to employees that travel on a regular basis.
+Employers will usually find that BTA coverage is very flexible, as many carriers allow employers to tailor coverage to their specific travel needs; for more on employer coverage options, see Business Insurance Essentials.
+Employers can decide whether to cover an employee only during the ride or flight to a destination or for the entire trip, and they can limit coverage to employees who travel regularly.

 Most business travel accident policies include the following key features: